PinNaCode/magiskboot_build/README.md

 #### Windows (MinGW)

-NOTE: MinGW port is not yet 100% complete, currently it can build and most functions are working.\
+> **Note**
-However, some POSIX functions in `src/winsup/*_compat.c` are still unimplemented, feel free to contribute by opening a Pull Request :)
+> A minor amount of POSIX functions in `src/winsup/*_compat.c` are still unimplemented, but it doesn't seem to cause too much trouble for the most features to work.
+>
+> However, it will be great if you can help to implement them and open a Pull Request :)

 Install [MSYS2][MSYS2] first, use the MINGW64 Terminal.
 Change the setting for `mintty.exe` and give it administrator permission (needed for using native symlinks).